 These are some of the questions asked most frequently by applicants and prospective students.
 This page is a work in progress, and if your question isn’t answered here, please contact the graduate director.

-- I like doing wet-lab work.
+- I am primarily interested in using experimental approaches.
 Does it make sense for me to apply to this program?

 - How are students funded?

 - Should I apply to the MS or PhD program?

 - Where can I get the perspective of a current international graduate student?

 I’ve got a background in _____ but haven’t done any ____ for a long time – will I be able to follow this program?

 Going into an interdisciplinary program after a more traditional undergraduate program can be intimidating, but we use an approach to interdisciplinary training that embraces the range of backgrounds of our students.
 The Essentials Courses are a key part of this approach, as are the students themselves!

 Some of our students come in with very strong math skills but haven’t been in a biology class since high school, others have spent a lot of time in a biology laboratory but have never done any computer programming and/or haven’t had math since their first year of college, some already come in with a mix of skills.
 No student comes in with “everything covered”, but all students have something to offer – and so we encourage and rely on students from complementary backgrounds to assist and coach each other.

 Concerns about preparation are common for incoming students, but they widely report those concerns being alleviated within the first semester.
 Several of our current students had the program recommended to them by alumni!